7 Deadly Sins of Social Media

 2. No budget.
 Social media is not free.
-It cost money to run a social profile well.
+It costs money to run a social profile well.
 You need content, images, someone skilled to do it for you and time.
 How much can you really allocate to this channel.
-Do not put a zero for that budget line.
+Do not put a zero for that budget line item.

 3. Taking on more than you can chew.
 Social media is a very public medium.
 No one knows if your last direct mail or TV campaign bombed.
 Everyone can see if you post content that no one wants to interact with or if your last tweet was two years ago.
 One well run platform is so much better than five neglected platforms.